Frequently Asked Questions

 What is the difference between a Counsellor, Psychologist, or Psychiatrist?

 A Psychiatrist is a medical doctor with a specialization in mental health.
-Psychiatrists are able to provide therapy for a wide range of disorders, give a diagnosis, prescribe medications, and conduct psychiatric assessments.
+Psychiatrists are able to provide therapy for a wide range of disorders, give a diagnosis, prescribe medication, and conduct psychiatric assessments.
 Psychiatrists are the only mental health practitioner who can have someone admitted to a hospital.
 Psychiatrists in Nova Scotia are regulated by the College of Physicians and Surgeons of Nova Scotia (CPSNS) and provide psychiatric care.
 Only psychiatrists who are members of CPSNS can provide psychiatric care in Nova Scotia.